An Ameriprise Financial study

 - Increasing investments: 46% said increasing investments is more important now and 40% said this will be of long-lasting importance

-The findings from Ameriprise’s study reveal how the pandemic has shifted these priorities for investors.
+The findings from Ameriprise’s study reveal how the pandemic have shifted these priorities for investors.

 While other priorities have shifted, one has remained high on the list for most survey participants: preparing for retirement.